Advertisement // PR samples // no paid cooperation

 Berlin, 16.-18.
 January 2018: Ever since our first visit in July it was clear for us that we had to be at the winter edition of the Greenshowroom / Ethical Fashion Show.
 And it was really worth it!
 During three days with a fully packed program, we discovered new ethical brands, learned about innovative fabrics and met up with the ever-expanding Fashion Changers community.

 Within just two editions of the show, the Fashion Changers Jana, Vreni and Nina have established the perfect professional platform for networking and knowledge exchange among like-minded people.
 So, it’s no wonder that the Fashion Changer Lounge was the hottest place-to-be and we stopped by as often as possible.
-Being part of this amazing community along with the many insights that were shared and all the positive vibes around us really boosted our motivation.
+Being part of this amazing community along with the many insights that were shared and all the positive vibes around us boosted our #fairfashionforward spirit even more.

 A big highlight for bloggers was once again the „Fashion Changers x PrePEEK“ event.
 The concept is to check out pre-selected fashion highlights of the upcoming fall/winter 2018/19 season, to create outfits with your favorite pieces and to get photographed in them.
 One learning from our last visit was to allow more time for the PrePEEK.
 A good decision, because with clothing and accessories of 29 eco-fair brands, there were even more style opportunities than last time.

-Some of the trends: soft natural fibers, recycled polyester, both muted and bright colors and allover prints.
+Most obvious trends: soft natural fibers, recycled polyester, both muted and bright colors, allover prints.

 So, here is my pre-peek to the next autumn/winter season with five ethical fashion looks for you.
 I also highly recommend you to check out the Fashion Changers Facebook and Instagram channels where you can see all trendy blogger outfits that were taken during the event.